Agile-IoT/agile-sql/DOCUMENTATION.md

 To use these modules, you should use agile-security version 3.7.1 or later.

-It needs to be made sure that the database defined in the configuration file (e.g. <code>database: 'agile'</code>) already exists on the database server.
+It needs to be made sure that the database defined in the configuration file (e.g. <code>database: 'agile'</code>) already exists on the database server or allow the automatic creation of databases, if they do not exist.
+This can be done by setting the variable <code>createIfNotExists: true</code> in the configuration file.
+Your configuration would be in your DATA path, which is commonly ~/.agile/agile-sql/agile-db.js

-For this, log in to the database server, e.g.

-     mysql -u root -proot -h 127.0.0.1 -P 3306

-and create the database

-     CREATE DATABASE agile;

-Agile-sql will automatically use the specified database on startup, if it exists.
+Agile-sql will automatically use the specified database on startup.

 ## Modules